elsa-lab/training-noodles/README.md

 noodles run "my_training.yml:Experiment 1,Experiment 2"
 ```

-See the example in directory `examples/two_locals` to get started.
+See the example in directory [examples/two_locals](examples/two_locals/README.md) to get started.

 ## Default Spec

 Noodles will use properties from default spec if the user spec doesn't specify them.
-See `training_noodles/specs/defaults.yml` for the default settings.
+See [training_noodles/specs/defaults.yml](training_noodles/specs/defaults.yml) for the default spec.